Fact-checked by the ZeroinDaily editorial team

 Quick Answer

-The best smart rings for health tracking in July 2025 are the Oura Ring 4, Samsung Galaxy Ring, and RingConn Gen 2.
-These devices track heart rate, sleep, SpO2, and activity continuously — with battery life ranging from 5 to 9 days — without the bulk or screen of a smartwatch.
+The best smart rings for health tracking right now are the Oura Ring 4, Samsung Galaxy Ring, and RingConn Gen 2.
+These devices track heart rate, sleep, SpO2, and activity continuously, with battery life ranging from 5 to 9 days, without the bulk or screen of a smartwatch.

-As health-conscious consumers move away from screen fatigue, smart rings have emerged as the most practical alternative to bulky fitness watches — offering comparable data with far less wrist real estate.
+As health-conscious consumers move away from screen fatigue, smart rings have emerged as a practical alternative to bulky fitness watches, offering comparable data with far less wrist real estate.

 What Makes Smart Rings Better Than Smartwatches for Health Tracking?